UNCLASSIFIED (U)

 (i) (U) Before the passage of 101(a)(48) a full expungement of a conviction under U.S. law had been held to be equivalent in effect to a pardon granted under INA 237(a)(2)(A)(v) and served to eliminate the effect of the conviction for most immigration purposes.
 Considering the passage of 101(a)(48), the Board of Immigration Appeals in Matter of Roldan, 22 I & N. Dec.
 512 (BIA 1999), determined that judicial expungements based on rehabilitative or ameliorative statutes (laws that allowed for expungement of a sentence by a court based on a showing that the defendant had been rehabilitated or was otherwise worthy of relief) would no longer be recognized as effective for eliminating the conviction for immigration purposes.

-(ii) (U) The Ninth Circuit Court of Appeals, however, disagreed with this holding, and in a series of cases determined that state judicial expungements will be considered effective for eliminating the conviction if the applicant would have been eligible for relief under the Federal First Offender Act or similar statute (see 9 FAM 302.4-2(B)(3) paragraph b(3) above).
+(ii) (U) The Ninth Circuit Court of Appeals, however, disagreed with this holding, and in a series of cases determined that state judicial expungements are effective for eliminating the conviction if the applicant would have been eligible for relief under the Federal First Offender Act or similar statute (see 9 FAM 302.4-2(B)(3) paragraph b(3) above).
 Because of the complexity of this issue, cases that involve claims for state judicial expungement relief must be submitted as an AO to L/CA.

 (c) (U) Suspending Sentence, Probation, or Commutation: A conviction exists under INA 212(a)(2)(A)(i)(II) even if the sentence has been suspended, reduced, mitigated, or commuted, or the applicant has been granted probation or parole or has otherwise been relieved in whole or in part of the penalty imposed.
 Post-conviction modifications to a person's criminal record, unless they are based on an underlying defect in the original legal proceedings, do not affect the definition of "conviction" under the INA.